 "Since inputs can be of infinite length but hashes are of a fixed length, collisions are possible.
 Despite a collision risk being statistically very low, collisions have been found in commonly used hash functions."

 For simple hashing algorithms, a simple Google search will allow us to find tools that convert a hash back to its cleartext input.
-The MD5 algorithm and the SHA1 algorithm have been deemed unsafe to use and deprecated by Google due to the occurrence of cryptographic collisions.
+The MD5 algorithm is considered harmful today and Google announced the first SHA1 collision in 2017.
+Both hashing algorithms have been deemed unsafe to use and deprecated by Google due to the occurrence of cryptographic collisions.

 Google recommends using stronger hashing algorithms such as SHA-256 and SHA-3.
 Other options commonly used in practice are